Max-Min Fair Precoder Design and Power Allocation for MU-MIMO NOMA: Introduction

-Next, we explain the system model in Section \ref{sec:systemmodel}.
-We define the optimization problems in Section \ref{sec:probdef}, and propose the precoder design in Section \ref{sec:precdesign}.
+Next, we explain the system model and define the optimization problem in Section \ref{sec:systemmodel}.
+We propose the SDR/SCA and WMMSE based precoder designs respectively in Sections \ref{sec:SCA} and \ref{sec:WMMSE}.
 We present the numerical results in Section \ref{sec:sim}.
 Finally we provide conclusions and future work in Section \ref{sec:conc}.